xin-hedera/hedera-mirror-node/docs/design/smart-contracts.md

 ## Open Questions

 1. What will the externalization of the contract call type in the transaction record look like?
 Still being designed.
-2. How will EVM internal transactions (i.e. non HTS precompiled child transactions) show up in record stream and will they follow a hierarchy that highlights transfer succession or will it be flattened?
+2. How will EVM internal transactions (i.e. non-HTS precompiled child transactions) show up in record stream and will they follow a hierarchy that highlights transfer succession or will it be flattened?
 Still being designed.
 3. How should we expose EVM internal transactions under `/api/v1/contracts/{id}/results/{timestamp}` & `/api/v1/contracts/results/{transactionId}`?
 Still being designed.
 One suggestion under is